mParticle/docs/src/pages/developers/sdk/web/event-tracking/index.md

 ## Overview

-The mParticle platform supports many different types of "events," and the web SDK is a stateful HTTP client for the mParticle [events API](/developers/server/).
+The mParticle platform supports many different types of "events," and the web SDK is a stateful HTTP client for the mParticle [Events API](/developers/server/http/).
 The SDK maintains a current user state (as mentioned in the [IDSync](/developers/sdk/web/idsync/) and [user](/developers/sdk/web/users/) guides)

 The web SDK will queue uploads until the first MPID has been resolved via IDSync, otherwise all uploads are performed immediately on invocation of an API such as `logEvent()`.
 When the SDK performs an upload it does so as an XHR HTTP POST containing: